bchainhub/dapp-sveltekit-boilerplate/README.md

 Before first run of your application you need to:

-- Create a new D1 database in the Cloudflare dashboard.
+- Create a new database.
-- Set the D1 namespace in the `wrangler.toml` file or dashboard.
+- Set the DB name `DB_NAME` in the `wrangler.toml` file or dashboard.
-- Initialize the D1 database with enabling `DB_INIT=true` in the `wrangler.toml` file or dashboard.
+- Initialize the database with enabling `DB_INIT=yourtoken` in the `wrangler.toml` file or dashboard.
-- Load the url: `yoururl.com/db/init` to initialize the seeding.
+- Load the url: `yoururl.com/db/init?tk=yourtoken` to initialize the seeding.
 - Set the `DB_INIT=false` in the `wrangler.toml` file or dashboard.
-This is important to prevent the database initialization on every url access.
+This is important to disable db initialization.

 ## Security